uidaholib/spec-lumber/_posts/2021/2021-01-29-happy-130th-birthday-to-university-of-idaho.md

 ---
-title: Happy 130th Birthday to University of Idaho!
+title: Happy 130th Birthday to the University of Idaho!
 date: 2021-01-29
 tags: ["anniversaries"]
 subtitle: